IBM-Bluemix-Docs/sap-netweaver/sap-general-iaas-concepts.md

 ## Support
 {: #concept-support}

-[{{site.data.keyword.cloud_notm}} Customer Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) handles any support questions and issues that might arise using various outlets, including chat, phone, and ticket-based support.
-Customer support is offered at no cost to all {{site.data.keyword.cloud_notm}} customers and covers most tickets that are placed each day.
+[{{site.data.keyword.cloud_notm}} Customer Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) handles any support questions and issues that might arise using various outlets, including chat, phone, and case-based support.
+Customer support is offered at no cost to all {{site.data.keyword.cloud_notm}} customers and covers most cases that are placed each day.
 See [Getting Customer Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) for more information.